zsal/hungergames/README.md

  public good freeloader
  non-punishing, non-random
- educated 50 - 50 split that adjusts later based on number of hunters in the game thinks that reputation is important so tries its best to maintain it while still survining
+ educated 50 - 50 split that adjusts later based on number of hunters in the game thinks that reputation is important so tries its best to maintain it while still surviving